 - rule (function) A rule function or None.
-Default rule calls build(). - concrete (bool) If True, make this a toplevel model.
+Default rule calls build(). - concrete (boo1) If True, make this a toplevel model.
 Default False. - ctype (str) Pyomo ctype of the block.
 Default "Block" - default (dict) Default Process-BlockData config

-- default_arguments Default arguments to use with Property Package - initialize (dict) Process-BlockData config for individual elements.
+- default_arguments Default arguments to use with Property Package - initialize (dict) ProcessBlock-Data config for individual elements.
 Keys are BlockData indexes and values are dictionaries described under the "default" argument above. - idx_map (function) Function to take the index of a BlockData element and return the index in the initialize dict from which to read arguments.
-This can be provided to overide the default behavior of matching the BlockData index exactly to the index in initialize. - Returns (PropertyInterrogatorBlock) New instance - class idaes.generic_models.properties.interrogator.properties_interrogator.PropertyInterrogator Interrogator Parameter Block Class classmethod define_metadata (obj) Set all the metadata for properties and units.
+This can be provided to overide the default behavior of matching the BlockData index exactly to the index in initialize. - Returns (PropertyInterrogatorBlock) New instance class idaes.generic_models.properties.interrogator.properties_interrogator.PropertyInterrogatorData(componen classmethod define_metadata(obj)